 - CONVERSATIONS ON THE LAW, Dr. Kathryn Pieplow

-- EDUCATION, AUTHORITY, AND THE GOOD STATE, Tim Lyons
+- EDUCATION, AUTHORITY, AND THE GOOD STATE, Tim Lyons, MA

-- Through the centuries writers as diverse as Jonathan Swift, Plato, Stanley Milgram, E.D.
-Hirsch, Ivan Illich, and Noam Chomsky have concerned themselves with questions about authority-systems, education, and the ongoing efforts of human beings to develop and maintain modes of social living that enhance people’s lives.
-In this course, you will engage a series of challenging texts by these and other writers as you consider the conundrums that arise in these areas.
-You will begin by writing refutations and short critiques of others’ arguments; by the end of the term, you will write your own arguments as you contribute to ongoing discussions of these important matters.
-You will also write a researched analysis of a controversy involving questions about education and authority.
-The course will emphasize critical reading, clear thinking, and the relationship between sentence-structure and precise, nuanced communication.
-It will also demand a creative approach to policy-making and will provide you with tools relevant to academic writing and civic engagement.
+- Through the centuries, writers as diverse as Jonathan Swift, Plato, Stanley Milgram, E.D.
+Hirsch, Ivan Illich, and Noam Chomsky have concerned themselves with questions about authority systems, education, and the ongoing efforts of human beings to develop and maintain modes of living that enhance people’s lives.
+In this course, you will consider some of the conundrums that arise in these areas.
+You will begin by writing refutations and short critiques of others’ arguments about questions related to education and/or authority; later in the term, you will write your own arguments as you contribute to ongoing discussions of these important matters.
+You will also write a researched essay in which you engage an educational issue of current concern.
+The course will emphasize critical reading, clear thinking, and the relationship between sentence-structure and nuanced argument.
+Throughout, you will have to take a creative approach to policy making as you work with tools relevant to academic writing and civic engagement.

 - “If you really want to make a friend, go to someone's house and eat with him... the people who give you their food give you their heart. —Cesar Chavez

 Food is both a necessity and a statement: of identity, of belonging, of belief.
 It is also, according to Chavez, an extension of the self.
-This course will explore the relationship between a variety of issues—food and social relations, ethics of farming and food production, and the evolution of sustainable foodscapes—in an effort to understand the role of food in the invention and shaping of culture.
+This course will explore the relationship between a variety of issues—food and social relations, ethics of farming and food production, and the evolution of sustainable foodscapes—in an effort to understand the role of food in the invention and shaping of American culture.
 Further, it will consider the notion that while food and food production create culture, the connection to food remains intimate, complicated, and individual.
 Potential topics for investigation include cannibalism and food taboos, self and the senses, race and ethnicity, factory farming versus local food movements and sustainable agriculture, and gender, sexuality, and kinship.
-Students will be asked to write two shorter essays and a longer, persuasive essay, document a cooking/eating experience, and complete a final digital storytelling assignment.
+Students will be asked to write a short essay, a longer, persuasive essay, and short weekly responses.
+In addition, students will also analyze a documentary about food and culture and complete a final multimodal assignment.

 - FOOD & CULTURE: Food Glorious Food: From Industrial to Local (service-learning), Dr. Veronica House